-Let’s check also, whether the effective hit rate is on the same level:
+Let’s also verify if the effective hit rate is on the same level:

-To see how the cache size has an effect on the performance, let’s take a look at different sizes with constant thread count and hit rate:
+To see how the cache size impacts the performance, let’s look at different cache sizes with constant thread count and hit rate:

-As we can see, the performance of cache2k is behaving similar to other caches when the cache size grows larger.
+As we can see, the performance of cache2k is similar to other cache implementations when the cache size is increased.

-We also did a benchmark run with the new G1 garbage collector:
+We also analyzed a benchmark run with the new G1 garbage collector:

-With the new G1 collector all cache implementations have significantly reduced performance, when cache sizes get large.
+With the new G1 collector all cache implementations show significantly reduced performance, when cache sizes are increased.
 The implementations cache2k and the Google Guava cache have a even higher performance drop for G1.
 Doing CPU profiling with cache2k reveals that 30-40% of the CPU time is spent in refinement tasks of G1 which is caused by inter region reference updates.
-This benchmark shows that throughput oriented applications with lots of reference mutations and large heaps, should not choose the G1 collector.
+This benchmark shows that throughput oriented applications with lots of reference mutations and larger heaps, should not choose the G1 collector.
 The effects of G1 with large cache sizes need to undergo a deeper analysis in case this becomes more relevant in practice.

-This is an extreme test scenario to reveal limits.
-We unintentionally constructed a scenario where the use of the G1 collector has a rather big performance loss.
+This is an extreme test scenario to reveal limits of cache2k.
+We unintentionally constructed a scenario where the use of G1 collector has rather big performance loss.
 10 million entries and a cache operating at a hit rate of 50% would be a rare operating condition.
-Most likely this is found in through put oriented applications which should better choose the CMS collector.
-Within more common working conditions, as we have shown above, cache2k achieves a performance gain with G1 when compared to other cache libraries.
+Most likely this can be found in throughput oriented applications which should better choose the CMS collector.
+With normal working conditions as we have shown above, cache2k achieves a performance gain with G1 as compared to other cache libraries.

 As explained above cache2k uses the Clock-Pro algorithm, which scans the cache entries organized in a circular data structure to select the best entry to evict.
 There is no upper bound in the number of scanned entries in cache2k.
 In this chapter we investigate how the scan effort changes with the cache size.

-When cache parameters are known there is a theoretical chance to construct an artificial access pattern that triggers a full scan over all entries.
-Such a access pattern could be a vector for DOS-attacks.
-But after the full scan, all access counters are zeroed and the attack sequence needs to be repeated and cover all cached entries.
-The costs sending and processing the attack sequence would thus be much higher then the caused damage.
+When cache parameters are known, there is a theoretical chance to construct the artificial access pattern that triggers a full scan over all entries.
+Such access pattern could be a vector for DOS-attacks.
+But after full scan, all access counters are zeroed, the attack sequence needs to be repeated and all cached entries need to be covered.
+The costs of sending and processing the attack sequence would thus be much higher than the caused damage.

-Using the internal counters of cache2k, we can extract the average number of entries scanned per single eviction.
-This allows us to get insight in the different eviction costs at different working conditions.
-Let’s take a look how different cache sizes affect the number scans:
+Using the internal counters of cache2k, we can extract average number of entries scanned per eviction.
+This allows us to get an insight into different eviction costs at different working conditions.
+Let’s look at how different cache sizes affect the number scans:

-This result is rather surprising.
-The scan counts are almost identical for the same hit rates for any cache size.
-For reference the raw values:
+The results are rather surprising.
+Scan counts are almost equal for same hit rates for any cache size.
+Raw values for reference: